Skip to content

 Should MariaDB fail to start after upgrading from an earlier version (or migrating from MySQL), the internal management schema may be outdated.
 With older versions, it could only be updated manually.
 However, newer MariaDB Docker images support automatic upgrades on startup, so you don't have to worry about that anymore.

-When upgrading from MariaDB 10.x to 11.0, you must replace command: mysqld with command: (followed by the command flags) in your docker-compose.yml file, otherwise the database server may fail to start.
+When upgrading from MariaDB 10.x to 11.0, you must replace command: mysqld with command: (followed by the command flags) in your compose.yaml or docker-compose.yml file, otherwise the database server may fail to start.

 Manual Update